 Another resident is the Koel (Eudynamys scolopaceus).
 The Koel is a cuckoo, the size of a thin pigeon but with a longer tail, looking much like a hawk.
 They dash between the trees – always preferring cover.
 But then they let everyone know they are there, even as they fly, with loud and unignorable alarams.
-The male calls a quick ko-el, usually raising the pitch as he rapidly repeats himself half a dozen times.
+The male calls a quick ko-el, often raising the pitch as he rapidly repeats himself half a dozen times.
 His voice is traditionally considered to be romantic and enchanting, but others find it incredibly annoying.
 The difference, perhaps, is between early morning when the koel seems to call more gently – and at a distance – and the rest of the day when he is in a state of constant agitation and alarm.
 The male is glossy black.
-The female is grey with a great deal of barring on its breast and spots everywhere else.
+The female is grey, with a great deal of white barring on its breast and spots everywhere else.
 Both have heavy bills and startlingly orange-red eyes with which they stare at me down my binoculars.

 The Red-vented bulbul (Pycnonotus cafer) is a jolly and common resident throughout much of India, including in our garden.
 They have a black, short-crested head, a scaly brown body, a white rump – and a bright red bottom.
 They measure about eight inches long.
 They produce various notes and calls, but they can hardly be said to sing.